The Winners and Losers of President Trump’s Meeting With Kim Jong-un

 Atlantic editor Jeffrey Goldberg reported this week that the Trump Doctrine he heard from multiple White House advisers was short and to the point: “We’re America, bitch.”

 It’s the perfect encapsulation of the Trump administration’s false bravado.
 This is an America that uses a misogynist slur to cast the rest of the world as weak and acted-upon.
-It’s also an America that proudly sits down with the leader of a murderous regime; says nothing about the suffering of the North Korean people; and seems content to come away with no concrete roadmap to address the nuclear weapons that threaten our nation and our allies.
+It’s also an America that proudly sits down with the leader of a murderous regime; says nothing about the suffering of the North Korean people; and seems content to come away with no concrete road map to address the nuclear weapons that threaten our nation and our allies.
 Doesn’t seem that tough, does it?